 Joining ‘The Fifty’

-In 2021, Rick seized an opportunity to give back by joining PCH 50, an auxiliary group of the Phoenix Children’s Hospital Foundation founded in 2015 by Phoenix Children’s Hospital Foundation Senior Vice President and Chief Development Officer Steve Schnall and Brent Gulbas to raise funds and awareness for patients and their families.
-The group, also known as “The Fifty,” has a mission to harness the energy, enthusiasm and experience of 50 driven community leaders as the next generation of supporters of Phoenix Children’s Hospital.
+In 2021, Rick seized an opportunity to give back by joining PCH 50, an auxiliary group of the Phoenix Children’s Foundation founded in 2015 by Phoenix Children’s Foundation Senior Vice President and Chief Development Officer Steve Schnall and Brent Gulbas to raise funds and awareness for childhood cancer patients and their families.
+The group, also known as “The Fifty,” has a mission to harness the energy, enthusiasm and experience of 50 driven community leaders as the next generation of supporters of Phoenix Children’s.
 They do this through fundraising, volunteer efforts and awareness building.

 Schnall and Gulbas’ vision for the group centered around the idea of giving young men the opportunity to be part of a dedicated and determined mission-centered group.
 This year, the organization added 11 new members, reaching its goal of 50 men under age 50.